LoganLeopold/lyrically-front/my-app/README.md

 # Lyrically
+- This is a group project for GA's WDI 27.
-- a web application that enable a User to creatively change music lyrics based on the User's input.
+Lyrically is an application that enable users to creatively redesign music lyrics.

 ## Screenshot